Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Accounts (Introduction To Cybersecurity EDX).md

   - According to NIST, the smallest number of characters in a password should be 8 and the longest should be 64
   - The developers should compare the password of the user to check if it's a commonly compromised password.
 If it is, give user an alert to choose a better password.
   - Developers should also not give a hint to the user or an unauthorized person.
 For example: "What's the name of your pet?"
-  - After a certain numer
+  - After a certain number, the user would be locked out of the device or account
+  -